Secret howitzer: History

+Usage

 In practice the shot dispersal was hardly better than of ordinary guns, reloading was slower, and the inability of the cannon to fire any other projectiles hampered its effectiveness.
 Slow reloading was the reason given for the loss of 17 of these guns at Zorndorf, where they were overrun by cavalry before they could fire a second shot.
 There were some shot and shells produced for it, looking like rugby balls, but they found no practical use.
 Adding yet another type of ammunition created an additional burden for logistics.